kevin-leptons/lfs-auto/readme.md

 - for first version v1.0, check [lfs branch](https://github.com/kevin-leptons/lfs-auto/tree/lfs)
 - target of lfs branch are different than master branch now
-- this project must be rename (finding new name)
+- this project must be rename

 # motivation
 each existing gnu/linux system have one advantage/disadvantage of them